Dual Enrollment

 FAQS: Please contact Karen Buzzelle with any questions regarding Quincy College’s Dual Enrollment program.

-How do students register and pay for the dual enrollment course(s)?
+How do students register and pay for the Dual Enrollment course(s)?

-Students will be provided with the link to the online dual enrollment application and registration form.
+Students will be provided with the link to the online Dual Enrollment application and registration form.
 Quincy College often works with the Guidance and/or School Counseling Department at the high school to facilitate the marketing and registration process for students interested in dual enrollment.
-Students are also able to pay the $350/three-credit or $450/four-credit course registration fee when they complete the online application.
-Is there a registration deadline?
+Students are also able to pay the $350/3-credit or $450/4-credit course registration fee when they complete the online application.

 Although most high school dual enrollment courses run for the full length of the academic year, there are some dual enrollment courses that run for a half year.

-Dual Enrollment Registration & Payment Deadline: May 30, 2025
+Dual Enrollment Registration & Payment Deadline: May 30, 2026

-Is there application criteria that a student must meet in order to participate in dual enrollment?
+Is there application criteria that a student must meet in order to participate in Dual Enrollment?

 Yes, in order to ensure that high school students are prepared for the college-level work and rigor of a dual enrollment course, students must meet the following criteria in order to register for a dual enrollment course: